BJClarke/troubleshoot/ts_apps.md

 For more information about the `cf push` command, enter `cf push -h`.

-## Double-byte characters aren't displayed properly when Liberty applications are pushed to Bluemix
+## Double-byte characters aren't displayed properly when applications are pushed to {{site.data.keyword.Bluemix_notm}}
 {: #ts_doublebytes}

 Double-byte characters might not be displayed properly if Unicode support isn't configured properly for the servlet or JSP files.

-When a Liberty application is pushed to the {{site.data.keyword.Bluemix_notm}}, the double-byte characters that are specified within the app aren't displayed properly.
+When an application is pushed to the {{site.data.keyword.Bluemix_notm}}, the double-byte characters that are specified within the app aren't displayed properly.
 {: tsSymptoms}

 The problem might occur if Unicode support isn't configured properly for the servlet or JSP files.